Questions about reopening

 - There may be a typo, for example in your email address.

 - A problem with your server might cause a delay.
 Check your email again later.
 Otherwise, contact us at [email protected] or call +31 (0)15 260 23 58.

 I have been unable to order tickets online.
 What should I do?

 There might be several reasons why you have been unable to order a ticket online.
 Check your internet connection and refresh the web page.
 You might also try again using a different web browser.
 Sometimes it helps to restart your computer.

 Can I order tickets by phone?

 No, it is not possible to order tickets by phone.

 Can I buy a ticket at the ticket counter?

-No, on account of COVID-19 measures, it is currently not possible to buy a ticket at the museum ticket counter, unfortunately.
-Tickets can only be ordered online.
+Yes, it is possible to buy a ticket at the museum ticket counter.

 Should I buy a ticket online even if I have a reduced price pass?